 As a result of his victories, Washington was highly popular for his military contributions to the American Revolution.
 Upon the conclusion of the war and the gaining of American independence, many even called upon Washington to declare himself a king!
 But, to the surprise of many, he refused.

 Instead, on December 23, 1783, Washington resigned his command of the army and went home to Mount Vernon.
 Following the conclusion of the war and recognition of American independence, he no longer saw the need to serve as commander-in-chief of the army.
 In resigning as commander-in-chief of the Continental Army, he had established the precedent of military subservience to the civilian government of the United States.
-In other words, the army would have to answer to the Congress which answers to the people, rather than the other way around.
+In other words, the army would have to answer to the Congress, which answers to the people, rather than the other way around.

 Some Americans were confused.
 Why had Washington, at the height of his popularity, chosen to give up his power?
 Who wouldn’t want to be a king if given the opportunity?
 But others saw that he had retired in the same spirit of an ancient Roman general, Cincinnatus.
 Although Cincinnatus could have become a dictator, this wildly popular figure instead chose to retire to his farm for the good of the Roman Republic.
 In this same tradition, Washington had decided to relinquish his power for the good of this new American Republic.